jep-dev/Geometric/README.md

 You will also probably need to install drivers for your CPU/GPU; check for available drivers in the "Additional Drivers" section of your settings.

+Finally, if you'd like to build the documentation, you'll need:
+* Doxygen: `sudo apt-get install doxygen{,-latex}`
+* Graphviz: `sudo apt-get install graphviz`
+The documentation is written in Doxygen format, so other documentation tools that can parse Doxygen comments will work as well.

 ## Building
 Simply run `make` to build all of the libraries and executables.
 To build a specific executable, e.g. `bin/view`, run `make bin/view`.
 This project can be built in parallel using `make -jN` for N threads, or just `make -j` to let Make decide the number of threads.